astropy/astropy/docs/coordinates/frames.rst

 probably the source code for the frames that are included in astropy (available at ``astropy.coordinates.builtin_frames``).
 These are not "magic" in any way, and use all the same API and features available to user-created frames.

-A more annotated example is also available in the :ref:`sgr-example` documentation section.
+.. topic:: Examples:

+    See also :ref:`sphx_glr_auto_examples_coordinates_plot_sgr-coordinate-frame.py`
+    for a more annotated example of defining a new coordinate frame.

 Defining Transformations